 From Galaxy S7 and onwards, you get 10-15 GB of cloud data from Samsung Cloud when you get a Samsung smartphone.
 You can save all your pictures, contacts, notes, and videos on your cloud.
 It is mostly synced with your phone unless you turn it off.
 If it is synced with your Samsung phone and you have lost your phone, or your Samsung Galaxy phone is stolen.
 You can head up to this guide and recover all your data on your PC using this guide.

 This will allow you to recover all the data from stolen Samsung smartphones, including pictures, notes, and contacts.

 Suppose you didn’t sync your phone with your Samsung Cloud.
 As a result, you might not be able to see your data on the cloud using the website.

 Recover data from Stolen Samsung phone using Google Photos:

 Now, if you were not using the Samsung cloud to backup your data on the Samsung Cloud.
 There are other services that also save your pictures and videos on the cloud if you are using them on your phone.

-One such service is offered by Google Photos.
+Google Photos offer one such service.
 If you use Google Photos on your Samsung phone and it is synced with your Gmail address.
 Also, you have given it permissions to save all the data on the cloud.
 All your pictures would be saved on Google Drive.
-It is a cloud service for storing data and you get to save up to 15 GB of pictures and videos for free.
+It is a cloud service for storing data, and you get to save up to 15 GB of pictures and videos for free.

-In order to check if your pictures and videos were synced with the cloud of Google Photos and Google Drive.
+In order to check if your phone synced your pictures and videos with the cloud of Google Photos and Google Drive.
 Just log in on its website.
 Using the same email that you used to signup on your Google Photos.

-Once you have recovered the data present in your stolen Samsung phone.
-You can head up to Samsung find my mobile or Android Find my device in order to delete all the data present in it.
-It is a really necessary step in order to assert that your personal data does not fall into wrong hands.
+Once you have recovered the data present in your stolen Samsung phone, you can head up to Samsung find my mobile or Android Find my device in order to delete all the data present in it.
+It is an essential step in order to assert that your personal data does not fall into the wrong hands.